Finland–Sweden relations: Vasa era and Cudgel War

-In 1521 the Kalmar Union collapsed and Gustav Vasa became the King of Sweden.
+In 1521, the Kalmar Union collapsed and Gustav Vasa became the King of Sweden.
 During his rule, the Swedish church was reformed.
 The state administration underwent extensive reforms and development too, giving it a much stronger grip on the life of local communities as well as the ability to collect higher taxes.
-Following the policies of the Reformation, in 1551 Mikael Agricola, bishop of Åbo, published his translation of the New Testament into the Finnish language.
-In 1550 Helsinki was founded by Gustav Vasa under the name of Helsingfors, but remained little more than a fishing village for more than two centuries.
+Following the policies of the Reformation, in 1551, Mikael Agricola, bishop of Åbo, published his translation of the New Testament into the Finnish language.
+In 1550, Helsinki was founded by Gustav Vasa under the name of Helsingfors, but remained little more than a fishing village for more than two centuries.

 King Gustav Vasa died in 1560 and his crown was passed to his three sons in separate turns.
 The common people of Finland suffered during this period because of drafts, high taxes, and abuse by military personnel.
 This resulted in the Cudgel War of 1596–1597, a desperate peasant rebellion, which was suppressed brutally and bloodily.
 A peace treaty (the Treaty of Teusina) with Russia in 1595 moved the border of Finland further to the east and north, very roughly where the modern border lies.

 An important part of the 16th-century history of Finland was growth of the area settled by the farming population.
 Farmers from the province of Savonia settled the vast wilderness regions in Middle Finland, and the original Sami population often had to leave.
 Some of the wilderness settled was traditional hunting and fishing territory of Karelian hunters.
 During the 1580s, this resulted in a bloody guerrilla warfare between the Finnish settlers and Karelians in some regions, especially in Ostrobothnia.

 19th century

-In 1809 Sweden lost Finland to Russia after the Finnish War.
+In 1809, Sweden lost Finland and Åland to Russia after the Finnish War.

 Independence

-In 1917 Finland got independence, during World War I. Sweden recognized the independence, but required Åland Islands to become part of Sweden.
-During the Finnish Civil War 1918 Sweden occupied Åland.
-The League of Nations solved the dispute by not changing the border, but requiring the Swedish language of Åland to be kept.
+In 1917, Finland declared independence, during World War I. Sweden recognized the independence, but required the Åland Islands to become part of Sweden.
+During the Finnish Civil War, in 1918 Sweden occupied Åland.
+The League of Nations solved the dispute by not changing the border, but requiring Swedish to remain the spoken language of Åland.